-With the world changing at a faster pace than ever before the need for organizations to be able to react quick is drastically increasing.
-This has impacted the way we have designed our business processes, but in the complex environments of today having processes in place without system support is not enough.
+With the world changing at a faster pace than ever before, the need for organizations to be able to react quickly is drastically increasing.
+This has impacted the way we have designed our business processes, but in the complex environments of today, having processes in place without system support is not enough.

-There’s a need to own a planning tool that enables your people to make well-informed decisions, to leverage real-time, end-to-end visibility and to have the possibility to run as many “what-if” scenarios as needed to make the right trade-offs.
+There’s a need to own a planning tool that enables your people to make well-informed decisions, leverage real-time, end-to-end visibility, and have the possibility to run as many “what-if” scenarios as needed to make the right trade-offs.

 But how?
-Just keep on reading & discover which key focus areas to consider when implementing a planning software, the risks & opportunities of a flexible modelling platform out there and how powerful co-creation with your customers can be.
+Just keep on reading & discover which key focus areas to consider when implementing planning software, the risks & opportunities of a flexible modeling platform out there, and how powerful co-creation with your customers can be.

 Finding the right balance

-With an Anaplan implementation for example, it is not a typical out-of-the-box solution that is adapted and configured for your planning processes.
+An Anaplan implementation, for example, is not a typical out-of-the-box solution that is adapted and configured for your planning processes.
 You start from your core business needs and start creating the rules and models needed to plan your business.
-If you compare it to building a car you would start with the frame and the engine, designing the foundation of your demand, supply, or S&OP planning process.
-Then, you start putting in the seats, speedometer, and steering wheel in, which you could compare to the dashboards in Anaplan which your planners will use to drive the car.
+If you compare it to building a car, you would start with the frame and the engine, designing the foundation of your demand, supply, or S&OP planning process.
+Then, you start putting in the seats, speedometer, and steering wheel, which you could compare to the dashboards in Anaplan, which your planners will use to drive the car.

-The strategy of Anaplan in this context is not about starting from scratch and reinventing the wheel neither is it offering an out-of-the-box or one-size fits all solution.
-You can find Anaplan somewhere in the middle: there are models to leverage, but there is a strong focus on addressing your specific needs and modelling your business process.
+The strategy of Anaplan in this context is not about starting from scratch and reinventing the wheel, nor is it offering an out-of-the-box or one-size fits all solution.
+You can find Anaplan somewhere in the middle: there are models to leverage, but there is a strong focus on addressing your specific needs and modeling your business process.

 Say hi to your MVP

 The true differentiator with Anaplan is the concept of an MVP.
-This entails that the objective is not to provide all the functionalities at once, but to incrementally build the solution and prioritize the functionality being delivered.
-And that is how you come to a Minimum Viable Product which can already be used whilst your team is further iterating to complete the design & development after go-live.
-As a result, value can be created very quickly and while users get to work with the tool they always come to new insights as in how to best model their business process and what they need to support them in their daily life.
+This entails that the objective is not to provide all the functionalities at once but to incrementally build the solution and prioritize the functionality being delivered.
+And that is how you come to a Minimum Viable Product that can already be used whilst your team is further iterating to complete the design & development after go-live.
+As a result, value can be created very quickly, and while users get to work with the tool, they always come to new insights as to how to best model their business process and what they need to support them in their daily life.

 The four cornerstones

 Implementing a new tool will not fix a broken process.
-An advanced system implementation should be an opportunity to critically revise the current way of working and conceptualize a desired end-state.
-When we deep-dive into your business process it is crucial to consider all elements.
+An advanced system implementation should be an opportunity to critically revise the current way of working and conceptualize the desired end-state.
+When we deep-dive into your business process, it is crucial to consider all elements.
 Luckily, we have a model comprising of four cornerstones to help you successfully implement Anaplan.

-When looking into the data, quality of data is key, and no assumptions can be made.
-Data is usually not seen as sexy but building a process on inaccurate data will mean you lose trust of the users very quickly.
-Early in the process it is important to start validating the availability and quality of the data & map out the data flows in Anaplan and integration with other systems that should be set up.
+When looking into the data, the quality of data is key, and no assumptions can be made.
+Data is usually not seen as sexy, but building a process on inaccurate data will mean you lose the trust of the users very quickly.
+Early in the process, it is important to start validating the availability and quality of the data & map out the data flows in Anaplan, and integration with other systems that should be set up.